superrmatt/funWithGraphs/README.md

  #### Tree
+&nbsp;&nbsp;&nbsp;&nbsp; Trees are a type of graph in which any two vertices are connected by exactly one edge.
+Trees, as a subset of graphs can get quite complicated in their formats.
+There exist many types of trees, there exist forests, there eist polytrees, and others.
+For now, I have only implemented code on a basic tree, and will only over the basic form of a tree. <br/>
+A tree is an undirected graph G that satisfies any of the following equivalent conditions:
+- G is connected and acyclic (contains no cycles).
+- G is acyclic, and a simple cycle is formed if any edge is added to G.
+- G is connected, but would become disconnected if any single edge is removed from G.
+- G is connected and the 3-vertex complete graph K3 is not a minor of G.
+- Any two vertices in G can be connected by a unique simple path.
+Since trees are graphs, and graphs consist of nodes, trees also consist of nodes.
+Trees also have children, and are therefore directional graphs by design.
+A node in a tree has child node(s), and a parent node.
+A common form of a tree is a bianry tree, and more advanced, a bianry search tree (BST), more on those as I implement them.
+For now, all trees will be binary for simplicity sake, meaning each node cannot have more than two children, they will not necesarilly be BSTs though.
+- Let's say we have the set V{A, B, C}, and the set E{(A->B), (A->C)}
+- This constitutes graph G(V{A, B, C}, E{(A->B), (A->C)}).
+- G would look like this:
+>                         A
+>                        / \
+>                       B   C
+- Now, add the nodes D, E, F to set V. V{A, B, C, D, E, F}.
+- And the edges (B->D), (B->E), (C->F).
+- So, G = (V{A, B, C, D, E, F}, E{(A->B), (A->C), (B->D), (B->E), (C->F)})
+- G would look like this:
+>                         A
+>                        / \
+>                       B   C
+>                      / \   \
+>                     D   E   F

 ### Source Folders

  #### Tree
+  ##### TreeDriver.java

+  ##### Tree.java

  #### Graph
+  ##### GraphDriver.java

+  ##### Node.java

 ### Components
 - **Driver.java** builds a graph of user choosing.
 Driver.java can be edited to build a custom graph, then uses BreadthFirst.java to detect if the graph has any odd cycles.